pablohernandezb/gender-parity-eanrm2025/README.md

 **7. Acknowledgements & Contributing**

+* A million thanks to [Jesús Ojeda Latrónico](https://github.com/ojedalatronico) for helping me with the scrapping
 * Contributions to this project are welcome.
 You can contribute by:
     * Reporting bugs or issues
     * Suggesting improvements to the code
-    * Contributing new features or analyses
+    * Contributing the research design or analyses

 **8. License**